A

 motion of the molecules of a substance

-equilibrium position the point at which no net force or net torque acts on a body
+equilibrium position the point at which no net force or net torque acts

 equinox the two days in the year when the length of day and night are